mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

 >title="Direct mail creation"
 >abstract="Create direct mail messages in scheduled campaigns and design the extraction files required by direct mail providers to send mail to your customers."

+To create direct mail messages, create a scheduled campaign, and configure the extraction file.
+This file is required by direct mail providers to send mail to your customers.

+>[!IMPORTANT]
+>
+>Before creating a direct mail message, make sure you have configured:
+>
+>1.
+A [file routing configuration](../direct-mail/direct-mail-configuration.md#file-routing-configuration) which specifies the server where the extraction file should be uploaded and stored,
+>1.
+A [direct mail message surface](../direct-mail/direct-mail-configuration.md#direct-mail-surface) which will reference the file routing configuration.

 ## Create a direct mail campaign{#create-dm-campaign}

+To create a direct mail campaign, follow these steps:

 1. Create a new scheduled campaign, and choose **[!UICONTROL Direct mail]** as the action.